hyperledger/aries-rfcs/features/0755-oca-for-aries/README.md

 - Fill in the "Main" tab with the attributes from the schema, completing the relevant columns for each attribute.
 Current columns to complete:
   - Attribute Name, Attribute Type, Character Encoding, Format, Entry Codes, Unit.
-  - Add a column "OL-ST: Standard" if not present, and populate with the appropriate standards.
-Most notably for Aries, is to use the standards "dateint" and "Unix Time" as indicating in the [Aries Specific Standards in the OCA Standard Overlay](#aries-specific-standards-in-the-oca-standard-overlay) section of this document.
+    - As needed, use the formats "dateint" and "Unix Time" as indicating in the [Aries Specific Formats in the OCA Formats Overlay](#aries-specific-formats-in-the-oca-format-overlay) section of this document.
 - Duplicate the sample language tab (`en`) and rename it "branding".
 Complete the tab as follows:
   - > To Be Updated: We are working with the OCA Team at the Human Colossus
-    > Foundation to improve how this is done.
+    > Foundation to improve how this is done, as some post generation updates are needed.
   - In column A (`OL-MN: Meta [Attribute Name]`), add the values:
     - "logo"
     - "background_image"